fmaste/Haskell/Nix.md

 This was a little more detailed process, you can use the [nix-build](https://nixos.org/manual/nix/stable/command-ref/nix-build.html) command to build derivations.

-Behind the scenes Nix does:
-- ```nix-instantiate```: parse and evaluate the .nix file and return the .drv file corresponding to the parsed derivation set.
-- ```nix-store -r```: realize the .drv file, which actually builds it.

 ### ELIGR (Explain me Like I'm a Golden Retriever)